knative/docs/docs/admin/serving/revision-gc.md

-# Revision Garbage Collection
+# Revision garbage collection

-The `config-gc` ConfigMap contains settings that determine how to clean up in-active revisions.
+The `config-gc` ConfigMap contains settings that determine in-active revisions are cleaned up.
 This ConfigMap is located in the `knative-serving` namespace.

-## Cluster-wide Configuration
+## Cluster-wide configuration

 The following properties allow you to configure revision garbage collection: